This post is part of my cornerstone content, written years ago, updated today, inspiring wisdom and deep understanding.

 Notice how the roots are all tightly bound together.
 That’s because the plant has outgrown the pot.

-Imagine your mind is like that pot, and your soul is the plant.
-For your soul to grow and expand into full consciousness, you need to keep your mind open, giving your soul plenty of room to grow.
+Imagine our mind is like that pot, and our soul is the plant.
+For our souls to grow and expand into full consciousness, we need to keep our minds open, giving our souls plenty of room to grow.

 Eric Klein of wisdomheart.com explains it beautifully.

 “Being rooted means being connected to your core values.
 Because core values are the source of passion and purpose in your life.